STUDY ABROAD

 program costs

-Students going abroad pay regular AMU tuition, room, board, and fees.
-In addition, students also pay a $3,500* program fee.
-Students studying abroad are not charged the Student Life or Athletic fees during their semester abroad.
-All other fees apply.
+Students going abroad during the fall and spring pay regular AMU tuition, room, board, and fees*.
+In addition, students also pay a $3,500 program fee ($300 upon admission; $3,200 prior to the start of the program).

 For more information regarding tuition and costs, please visit https://www.avemaria.edu/admissions/tuition-and-cost our Tuition and Costs page.